ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-om.md

 ```

 !!! warning
-    In some cases, experiments with initial conditions set this way may require additional manual adjustments to run properly.
+    In some cases, if the supplied restart file is not fully compatible with the model configuration, experiments using a custom restart file may require additional manual adjustments to run correctly.

 ### Modify PBS resources